 Founder & CEO

-Michael first discovered the palm-leaf plates while interning in India.
+Michael first discovered the disposable palm leaf plates while interning in India.
 As a committed environmentalist, he was already aware of the gravity of America’s disposable waste.
 Michael realized that the introduction of dinnerware from fallen leaves would greatly improve the conditions.
-He worked tirelessly throughout his time at Columbia Business School to develop the design and composition of the plates.
-Ultimately, VerTerra was born.
+He worked tirelessly throughout his time at Columbia Business School to develop the design and composition of the disposable palm leaf plates.
+Ultimately, Michael founded VerTerra, an eco-friendly company that combines sustainability, form, and function.

 VerTerra was not Michael’s first business.
 After graduating from Columbia College with a degree in economics, he worked in his native city of New York as an investment banker.
 His next journey took him to Nanjing University to study Chinese.
 While in China, Michael launched a company that offered translation and negotiation services for foreign companies.
 Shortly after its creation, he sold the company to pursue an M.B.A. degree at Columbia Business School.